sssubik/Hospital-Management-System/README.md

 Finally you need to setup your Ireport locally or you can just comment the codes out

 And then you are able to run the project.

+The project consist of Appointment, Billing System and report generation implemented using logics by query